How Does a UAD Designation Identify a Trust?

 The trust instrument might read, “John Doe, Trustee of the Jane Doe Living Trust UAD 02/17/2018.”
 This tells a financial institution or other entity four things:

 - Jane is the grantor.

 - Jane does not control the trust.

-- The trust was formed by an instrument dated February 17, 2017
+- The trust was formed by an instrument dated February 17, 2018.

 A Word About Testamentary Trusts

-A testamentary trust is something entirely different.
-These trusts are created after the grantor has died, not during his lifetime the way a living trust is.
-Its terms and beneficiaries are based on instructions contained in the decedent's will.
-By definition, a testamentary trust always carries a UAD designation.
+A testamentary trust is something else entirely.
+It's created after the grantor has died, not during his lifetime.
+The grantor can change or revoke a testamentary trust at any point by simply changing his will, but the trust doesn't go into effect until his death, at which point he can no longer revoke or amend it.
 The grantor and the trustee must be two separate individuals because the grantor is deceased by the time the trust is formed.

-NOTE: The information contained in this article is not intended as legal advice and it is not a substitute for legal advice.
+The information contained in this article is not intended as legal advice and it is not a substitute for legal advice.
 If you’re considering forming a trust, please consult with an estate planning attorney who can advise you regarding the pros and cons of different types of trusts and how they might meet your needs.